cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-create-schema.md

     > **Note** Cloudberry Database does not support triggers.

-`IF NOT EXISTS`
+IF NOT EXISTS`**

-:   Do nothing (except issuing a notice) if a schema with the same name already exists. schema_element subcommands cannot be included when this option is used.
+Do nothing (except issuing a notice) if a schema with the same name already exists. schema_element subcommands cannot be included when this option is used.

 ## Notes